 Hao (Kevin) Chen.
 Mr. Chen was promoted by the Board to serve as the Chief Financial Officer of the Company in November 2021 and, after serving briefly as the CFO of our Asia-Pacific business in September 2023, resumed his duties on an interim basis as Group CFO on November 21, 2023.
 He has more than 13 years of experience providing financial services to a variety of public and private companies, including in the role as Chief Financial Officer.
 He has a demonstrated history of working within the technology industry and is skilled in US GAAP accounting, SOX internal controls, debt and equity financing and strategic management.
-Mr. Chen previously served as the Chief Financial Officer and board member of China Rapid Finance (NYSE:XRF), a holding company operating primarily in the emergency rescue services, including an app based mobile platform, cloud call centers and large data centers.
-Prior to that, Mr. Chen served as a Senior Financial Reporting Manager to Quan.com (China's online travel platform NASDAQ:QUNR) from 2013 to 2015 and served as an Audit Manager with Ernst & Young from 2008 to 2013.
+Mr. Chen previously served as the Chief Financial Officer and board member of China Rapid Finance (NYSE:XRF), a holding company operating primarily in the emergency rescues services business, which utilizes cloud and other cutting-edge technologies to provide emergency rescue services, including an app based mobile platform, cloud call centers and large data centers.
+Prior to that, Mr. Chen served as a Senior Financial Reporting Manager to Qunar.com (China's online travel platform NASDAQ:QUNR) from 2013 to 2015 and served as an Audit Manager with Ernst & Young from 2008 to 2013.
 Mr. Chen holds a Master of Business Administration from Kellogg School of Management at Northwestern University, a Master of Economics from Shanghai University of Finance and Economics and a Bachelor of Mathematics from Shandong University.
 He is a Certified Public Accountant in the U.S.